aymenfurter/github-copilot-advanced-labs/README.md

 - Experiencing Copilot's ability to run commands to validate, rebuild, and verify fixes

 **Tools Used:**
-- kubeconform for Kubernetes manifest validation
+- kube-linter for Kubernetes manifest validation
 - Container security scanning tools
 - kubectl for deployment verification